This game has unused areas.

 Another of her deleted quests involved her abduction and imprisonment in the Trinity Base, as seen in Emelia's chapter.
 This would have created some oddities in that it technically would have been possible to have Emelia on the team during this scenario...

 Other deleted scenes found in the text dump:

-There exists a debug room within SaGa Frontier, but it's nowhere near as full-featured as the one in, say, Final Fantasy VII.
+There exists a debug room, but it's nowhere near as full-featured as the one in, say, Final Fantasy VII.
 Nevertheless, it has a few interesting functions.
-To enter it, input the GameShark code 8001300C 02E1, and load a saved game.
-If it worked, you should be in a large, empty blue room with some purple Japanese characters reading さんぷる (Sample) "spraypainted" on the floor.
+To enter it, input GameShark code 8001300C 02E1 and load a saved game.
+If successful, you should be in a large, empty blue room with some purple Japanese characters reading さんぷる (Sample) "spraypainted" on the floor.
 Disable the code, and walk to the right until you reach a screen with all the game's playable characters.

 In this room, you can add or remove characters to your team at your leisure, allowing you to effectively create mix-and-match "dream teams" not normally available.
 Simply talk to the chosen character, and choose the top option to add it to the party, or the bottom one to remove it.
 Monsters and unused characters are represented by slimes; the one in the middle is "Woman", and the top row, from left to right, are as follows: CommonMec, Thunder, Cotton, Sei, Kylin, Slime, Suzaku, and RedTurnip.
 When you're finished, exit to the right to access more of the debug room.

 The second area consists of all the main characters (including Fuse; another remnant of his lost chapter), and speaking with any of them will change your "map" sprite (the character you walk around as) to that character.
 In the case of Red and Riki, two sprites are displayed, and the upper ones will change you into Alkaiser and Riki's humanoid form, respectively.